nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ##### [Back to Recipes](#recipes)

 ### Check Ingredients for Recipe
 If you wish to check if your current list of ingredients is sufficient to cook any recipe, you may use the command `recipe need <index_number>`.
 Ingredients that you are missing will be listed along with the quantity required.
+You may refer to Fig. 18 for an example with the expected output.

+For example:
-For example, `recipe need 2`.
+`recipe need 2`

 ![recipeneed2.png](images/recipeneed2.png)
-<sub>Fig 17: Sample of Recipe Need command showing missing ingredients required make Recipe 2 (Cup of Water), with user input highlighted.</sub>
+<sub>Fig 18: Sample of Recipe Need command showing missing ingredients required make Recipe 2 (Cup of Water), with user input highlighted.</sub>

 ##### [Back to Recipes](#recipes)

 ### Almost Completed Recipe
 If you would like to find out which recipes you are almost able to make with the ingredients you have on hand, you may run the command `recipe almost`.
 This will give you a list of recipes that are lacking at most 3 ingredients.
+You may refer to Fig. 19 for an example with the expected output.

 ![recipealmost2.png](images/recipealmost2.png)
-<sub>Fig 18: Sample of Recipe Almost command with 3 ingredients missing for Recipe 1 (Beef Burger) and 1 ingredient missing for Recipe 2 (Cup of Water), with user input highlighted.</sub>
+<sub>Fig 19: Sample of Recipe Almost command with 3 ingredients missing for Recipe 1 (Beef Burger) and 1 ingredient missing for Recipe 2 (Cup of Water), with user input highlighted.</sub>

 ##### [Back to Recipes](#recipes)